thecandlestick/silverbullet/website/Dev Environment.md

 Execute each of these in order, following the instructions to install docker and create a Linux container.
 Once successful, you will have terminal access to a Linux environment where you can run the auto-grader, complete your code and submit your assignment.

-These scripts will also create a shared folder between the linux environment and your personal device, which you can utilize to edit the code using whatever tools you like.
+These scripts will also create a shared folder between the Linux environment and your personal device, which you can utilize to edit the code using whatever tools you like.